Infographic: Explaining a 6-Player Mexican Train Dominoes layout

 Round 3 opens an opportunity for Player 6 and an open train for Player 3

-As the game proceeds and trains open and close, the “public Mexican Train” is available.
+As the game proceeds and trains open and close, the “public Mexican Train” is available and only one Mexican Train can be created per round.
 It can go off to the side or snake around the edge of the gameplay area.
 Whatever is easiest or most convenient for people to reach.

 Like everyone else, the Mexican Train has to start with the exact pip count as the engine, in this case a 4|8.
 Doubles on the Mexican Train must also be closed.

 The shared Mexican Train is a useful strategy to unload tiles that aren’t useful to your train.
+As always, players aim to eliminate as many dominoes as possible during their turn to maintain a low score.
 You can tell when a domino isn’t useful to you if you can’t line up your playable tiles in a way that matches what’s already on your train.
 Remember: connecting a series of doubles is a useful way to play multiple tiles in the same turn.

 Player 3 could not play any tile anywhere on their turn, so their train is now “Open.”
 In our free online game we label the train as “Open,” but in a physical real-world game people traditionally use a coin.
 Any small physical marker will do.